 The Company is engaged in the exploration and commercial exploitation of mining concessions in Mexico, with a primary focus on silver, but also including gold, lead and zinc.
 The Company is currently focused on the development of the Rosario Mine.
-In addition, the Company is exploring two other mineral properties, being the Gavilanes property and San Felipe de Jesús ("San Felipe") Project.
+In addition, the Company is exploring two other mineral properties, being the San Felipe de Jesús ("San Felipe") Project and Gavilanes property.

-2nd Quarter 2013 and Recent Highlights
+3rd Quarter 2013 and Recent Highlights

-- On April 4, 2013, the Company announced that drilling at the Gavilanes property intersected 256 g/t Ag over 7.40 m, including 1,680 g/t Ag over 0.45 m, confirming continuity of high-grade mineralization on the GSA vein. - On April 18, 2013, the Company announced that the Rosario Mine was in commercial production effective April 1, 2013. - On June 13, 2013, the Company announced that drilling at the Gavilanes property intersected 1,687 g/t Ag over 4.58 m, including 7,520 g/t Ag over 0.61m. - On July 11, 2013, the Company announced that drilling at the San Felipe Project confirmed continuity of high-grade mineralization. - On August 14, 2013, the Company announced that it had successfully renegotiated terms to acquire a 100% interest in the San Felipe Project and adjacent El Gachi property.
+- On June 13, 2013, the Company announced that drilling at the Gavilanes property intersected 1,687 g/t Ag over 4.58 m, including 7,520 g/t Ag over 0.61m. - On July 11, 2013, the Company announced that drilling at the San Felipe Project confirmed continuity of high-grade mineralization. - On August 14, 2013, the Company announced that it had successfully renegotiated terms to acquire a 100% interest in the San Felipe Project and adjacent El Gachi property. - On September 12, 2013, the Company reported that the main access ramp at the Rosario Mine had intersected the Rosario I vein while a crosscut from the Northwest Ramp had intersected the Rosario II vein. - On October 2 and 9, 2013, the Company reported additional results from the 2013 diamond drilling program being conducted on the San Felipe Project.
+The program continued to intercept high-grade mineralization.